 listen_addresses = 'localhost'

-Use a specific private IP (for example 192.0.2.40) or a comma-separated list when remote clients are required, and avoid * unless every interface must accept connections.
+Use a specific private IP address or a comma-separated list when trusted remote clients still need direct access, and avoid * unless every interface must accept connection attempts.

 $ sudo systemctl restart postgresql